What are CBN Grinding Wheels?

-Like other grinding wheels, CBN Wheels can be put on your grinder and spun at a rate recomended by the manufacturer (do not rotate a wheel faster than recomended).
+Like other grinding wheels, CBN Wheels can be put on your grinder and spun at a rate recommended by the manufacturer (do not rotate a wheel faster than recommended).
 Use these wheels to sharpen tools, cut metals, or grind ferrous metals (a compound that includes iron) such as steel, stainless steel, carbon steel, or cast iron.

 How do I take care of my new CBN grinding wheel?

 Your wheel won’t need any cleaning or maintenance if you use it properly.
 Only use ferrous metals on the wheel.
-Soft or mild materials can clog pores and make the wheel unusable.
+Soft or mild materials can clog pores and make the wheel loaded and unusable.